AnSavvides/jquery.linky/README.md

 ## Changes

-This fork @MarQuisKnox adds the option to link locally
+This fork <a href="https://github.com/MarQuisKnox/jquery.linky">@MarQuisKnox</a> adds the option to link locally

 ## Usage